cisco/mindmeld/source/userguide/active_learning.rst

 .. note::

     * Running these commands without defining a custom active learning configuration in ``config.py`` would result in the use of a default configuration.
-The custom configuration settings and MindMeld's default active learning configuration are explained in the next section.
+The custom configuration settings and MindMeld's default active learning configuration are explained in the :ref:`al_config` section.

     * The results include two files for every tuning run, one to store the evaluation results across iterations and epochs against the test data and another file indicating the queries that were selected at each iteration.
 These evaluation and query selection results can be found in the directory ``hr_assistant_active_learning/<experiment_folder>/results`` in files ``accuracies.json`` and ``selected_queries.json`` respectively.
 Plots for the tuning results are saved in ``hr_assistant_active_learning/<experiment_folder>/plots``.
 The experiment directory is unique to every tuning command run.